 - Step 4b: For existing customers, launch NP-View and select “License & terms” from the user menu (top right corner).
 Then select “Upgrade or renew your license” followed by “Input license manually”.
 You can then copy/paste the license JSON structure (including opening and closing curly brackets) into the text field area.
 Note: the licensing function is available only to the Administrator role in NP-View Server and the must logout and re-login for the license to take affect.

-NP-View Enterprise supports the licensing of active / passive high availability (HA) groups for firewalls.
+NP-View Professional server support the licensing of active / passive high availability (HA) groups for firewalls.
 HA Group definitions are only required if the device name of the primary and secondary devices are different.
 Once the active firewalls are loaded into NP-View, the HA definition file can be exported using postman or a tool of your choice using:

 GET /license/ha-groups?file-export=true and a file will be downloaded.